 Discovery Phase and Pretrial Motions

 During the discovery phase, plaintiffs and defendants are required to share evidence related to each of their cases.
 At this time, both sides will often file a series of pretrial motions, including motions for summary judgments or attempts to have certain claims dismissed.
 The judge will rule on each motion as it comes up, and those rulings may persuade one side or the other to seek a settlement.
 Many initial wrongful death settlements offered by the defendants during this period are low, in the hope that the plaintiff is desperate and willing to take any amount offered.
 However, every settlement offer is worth discussing against the possibility of a lengthy trial.

 Once the trial is over, the judge or jury will deliberate and issue a verdict declaring the defendant liable or not liable for the wrongful death.
 If the defendant is deemed liable for the death, then a separate determination will be made to set monetary damages for compensation to the deceased's family.
 Compensation rules are different for each state, and some states set caps on the amount of money a person can receive for certain types of damages.
-In some instances, a judge can also change the compensation amount based according to rules set by state laws or legal precedent.
+In some instances, a judge can also change the compensation amount based according to rules set by state laws or legal precedents.

 For cases that go to trial and receive a verdict, there are almost always appeals to a higher court (often called an appeals court or superior court, depending on the state).
 Defendants may appeal for a number of reasons, including problems related to the plaintiff's evidence or witnesses, procedural issues in the trial or other phases of the case, or an attempt to lower the verdict amount.
 Plaintiffs may also appeal on evidentiary or procedural grounds.
 An appeal may result in overturning all or part of a verdict, which in some cases could result in a new trial.